Chaklader/flower-image-classifier/README.md

 The classifier correctly identified the flower as a Black-eyed Susan with the highest probability of 20.53%.
 The image shows a close-up of a yellow flower with a dark center, characteristic of the Black-eyed Susan.

 A bar chart visualizes the probabilities for each predicted class, clearly showing the Black-eyed Susan as the top prediction.

-## Technical Note

-The classifier output includes a deprecation warning: